werrywerry/terraform-module-cloudwatch-dashboards/README.md

-## Module: Lambda Layer Module prebuilt to automate the deployment of AWS dashboards
+## Module: Terraform Module prebuilt to automate the deployment of AWS dashboards

 ### Requirements
 - Terraform version: 0.13.+